Blockchain-based fund asset control system for issuing vouchers

 Every grant fund supervises its startups and service providers without having access to the system participants of other grant funds.

-After getting to the system fund distributes governmental subsidies by the means of inter-blockchain-based vouchers that equal one-to-one to a country currency.
+After getting to the system, the fund distributes governmental subsidies by means of inter-blockchain-based vouchers that equal one-to-one to a country’s currency.

 When the startup appeals for financing, the fund provides it with a sum in local vouchers called enc local.
 It is programmed that a startup can spend this sum only for required services whose service providers have been accredited by the fund in its country according to the kind of activity.
-Appealing to service providers the startup pays for service and after the work completion, it leaves its review and rates the work.
+Appealing to service providers, the startup pays for the service and after the completion of the work, it leaves its review and rates the work.

 In case a startup needs a particular service that is outside of the fund's ecosystem, it can obtain this remote service through the automated payment system.

-During every operation, all the documents are uploaded to the system in order to trace any activity at any given time, if it's necessary.
+During each operation, all documents are uploaded to the system in order to trace, if necessary, any activity at any given time.

-That way funds, inner vouchers, startups and accredited service providers create their own environment fully open and transparent.
+In this manner, funds, startups and accredited service providers create a fully open and transparent environment.

-Decentralized nodes were configured to ensure the functioning of the blockchain infrastructure, the Web3.js library was connected to secure transactions transfer.
+Decentralized nodes were configured to ensure the functioning of the blockchain infrastructure.
+The Web3.js library was connected to secure transaction transfer.

 The system was implemented with three internal software interfaces: the interface for interaction between the backend and the database, the interface for interaction between the backend and the blockchain, and the interface for interaction between the frontend and the backend.